arXiv/arxiv-filemanager/docs/source/architecture.rst

 '''''''''''''''''''
-The workspace abstracts away the underlying storage model, providing an API that focuses on common transformations on files (e.g. adding, removing, renaming, etc).
+The workspace abstracts away the underlying storage model, providing an API that focuses on common transformations on files (e.g. adding, removing, renamed, etc).
 It provides a slot, :attr:`.UploadWorkspace.storage` into which can be fitted a storage adapter that implements the :class:`.IStorageAdapter` protocol.